Knape/datum.js/README.md

 ## Time Ago

-Time Ago is a javascript utility that makes it easy to support automatically updating fuzzy timestamps (e.g. "4 minutes ago" or "about 1 day ago").
+Time Ago is a javascript utility that makes it easy to support automatically updating fuzzy timestamps (e.g. "4 minutes ago" or "2 day ago").

 Install the package from [npm](https://npmjs.com/release)